jochenalt/Lisbeth/docs/source/imu.rst

 	alpha = 0.98;
 	angle = alpha * (angle + gyro * dT) + (1-alpha) * acceleration;

 That looks too easy to be true, and it isn't.
-In reality the cut off frequency (in the code above that is determining the factor :math:`{\alpha}` = 0.98) is hard to calibrate, and even worse, if the sensor has some dynamic behaviour like not being linear or changes its noise, drift or behaviour, a static value is just arbitrary.
+The cut off frequency determining the factor :math:`{\alpha}` = 0.98) is hard to calibrate, and even worse, if the sensor has some dynamic behaviour like being non-linear , a static value is just wrong.

 All this solved Rudolf E. Kálmán's famous `Kalman Filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf>`_.
 A digestable description can be found `here <https://www.kalmanfilter.net/default.aspx>`_.

 Multiple version of the filter are available, and the most common one is probably the Extended Kalman filter.
 However a rather new variant came up a while ago, which is the `Unscented Kalman filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf>`_, that is supposed to `provide a slightly better performance <https://www.gegi.usherbrooke.ca/LIV/index_htm_files/IEEEivsV2.pdf>`_.

 Let's be honest, in the usecase of a quadruped the difference is neglectable.
-Anyhow, understanding that beast is a mental challenge, so I started it.
+Anyhow, understanding that beast is a mental challenge, and who would not want that.

 Fusing the state of the filter with incoming sensor data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. image:: /images/RPY.png
+	:width: 200
+	:alt: Conventions
+ 	:class: float-left

 Sensor fusion means merging the drifty gyro data with the noisy acceleration data.
 Spoiler alert, as if the IMU above is not yet expensive enough, we also need a magnetometer that is not only noisy, but also needs to be corrected because of the earth's tilted magnetic field.
-`Quaternions <https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation>`_ avoid a  gimbal lock and are computational less intense(not really relevant actually).
+`Quaternions <https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation>`_ avoid a  gimbal lock and are computational less intense(not really relevant actually, but lovely to work with).
 As usual we use the convention `roll, pitch, and yaw <https://en.wikipedia.org/wiki/Flight_dynamics_(fixed-wing_aircraft)>`_ to avoid breaking fingers when picturing vectors.

-.. image:: /images/RPY.png
-	:width: 200
-	:alt: Conventions

 The conventions used in the following are: